 These early months and years are the time to intentionally and deliberately prepare for future leadership transitions – i.e., the “seasons of management.”
 Navigating these transitions is never easy, but here are a few suggestions to ease these sometimes painful changes:

 - Be clear with early stage employees that change is inevitable.
 The reality is that at some point, the entire leadership org chart could turn over.
 This includes the founder and/or CEO in many cases.
 Folks who don’t have the expertise and emotional intelligence to grow and deal with change will end up feeling left behind.

 - Aggressively anticipate and act on the need for talent upgrades.
 One of the most common regrets I hear from CEOs (myself included) is that they waited too long to make a critical upgrade.

 You can make money back, but you can never recover wasted time.
 Click To Tweet

 - For the players that helped you do the heavy lifting in the early days, you might consider giving them small pieces of ownership in the company.
-Not only will this encourage performance in the early days, it can also soften the blow of future transitions.
+Not only will this encourage performance in the early years, it can also soften the blow of future transitions.
 Of course, you can just kick them to the curb, but that’s not how I like to operate.
-Warning: Don’t get ahead of yourself and give up too much early on.
+Caution: Don’t get ahead of yourself and give up too much early on.
 I’ve seen this happen too many times, with much regret.
 Some early employees adapt to change and continue to add great value, but others become legacy warhorses.
 With any equity awards, structure them to vest slowly, e.g., over 3-5 years.
 This should give you time to assess performance and make changes, if desired.
 If the employee has been a rock star, you can always accelerate vesting to reward exemplary performance.
 This can create a win-win for founders and the early stage employee.

 As with most any organizational changes, the sooner that changes are made, the better.
 Delays create greater expectations and feelings of entitlement, and create more pain when changes ultimately have to be made.